Serpent Society: Formation

 Two charter members soon left the Society.
 Princess Python fled during the MODOK assignment and was soon after expelled from their ranks.
-Death Adder was killed by Scourge of the Underworld when he was sent to ransom the Princess to her Circus of Crime cohorts.
+Death Adder was killed by the Scourge of the Underworld when he was sent to ransom the Princess to her Circus of Crime cohorts.

-Later, the Viper sent a fourth Serpent Squad (though not named as such) consisting of Copperhead, Black Racer, Fer-de-Lance and Puff Adder to infiltrate the Society with the intention of assassinating Sidewinder and setting herself up as the rightful leader.
+Later, the Viper sent a fourth Serpent Squad (though not named as such) consisting of Copperhead, Black Racer, Fer-de-Lance, and Puff Adder to infiltrate the Society with the intention of assassinating Sidewinder and setting herself up as the rightful leader.
 When the four were taken to Serpent Citadel by Sidewinder, it was easy for the rest of the Viper's allies (Coachwhip, Boomslang, Slither, and Rock Python), to assault the place.
 Many of the charter members went turncoat and supported the Viper, whereas the Asp, Black Mamba, Bushmaster, and Diamondback remained loyal to Sidewinder.

 The Viper used the Society and its resources to poison the water supply of Washington DC, which turned its citizens into snake-men.
 The ensuing chaos nearly destroyed the capital.
-Diamondback managed to escape with Sidewinder and solicited help from Captain America (who then was known as "The Captain" while another man donned the Captain America costume and identity) and his allies Demolition Man, Nomad, the Falcon, and Vagabond.
-The team stormed Serpent Citadel, rescued the Society members that were loyal to Sidewinder, and captured many others.
+Diamondback managed to escape with Sidewinder and solicited help from Captain America, Demolition Man, Nomad, Falcon, and Vagabond.
+The team stormed Serpent Citadel, rescued the Society members who were loyal to Sidewinder, and captured many others.
 The Viper, however managed to escape.

 In the end, Cobra subdued the Viper and turned her over to the Captain on the condition that he allowed the Serpent Society 24 hours to evacuate from their headquarters.
 When the Captain refused the deal the Cobra turned Viper over anyway.

 Bitter over the betrayal, Sidewinder left the Society and the Cobra became its new leader, eventually calling himself King Cobra.
 With the exception of Slither and the Viper herself, all of the Viper's agents remained with the Society.
 The Society re-located to a new secret headquarters in the Bronx.